 As you can see, there are many things you can add or roll the truffles in.

-Wet/oil your hands – the easiest way to handle the truffle dough is using your hands.
-But since the dough is very sticky, you might find that it’s rather difficult to work with.
+Once you have the truffle dough ready, the easiest way to handle it is by using your hands.
+Since the dough is very sticky, you might find that it’s rather difficult to work with.
 So before you roll the dough into balls, wet or oil your hands.
 I like to set a bowl of warm water nearby and wet my hands as needed.